nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 And here follows a sort of composite statement of the best citizens, editors, and liberty-bond buyers of East St. Louis and its surroundings:

 > Well, you see too many n&#11834;s have been coming in here.
 When n&#11834;s come up North they get insolent.
 You see they vote here and one doesn't like that.
-And one doesn't like their riding in the cars next to white women—and, well what are you going to do when a buck n&#11834; pushes you off the sidewalk?
+And one doesn't like their riding in the cars next to white women---and, well what are you going to do when a buck n&#11834; pushes you off the sidewalk?

  This last pathetic question was put to Miss Gruening by three different editors on as many separate occasions.